viki-sh/LOL-Analysis-/README.md

 # Was it Over Before it Started?

 # General Introduction
 Welcome to League of Legends!
 A video game published and developed by Riot Games, widely considered one of the greatest video games ever made.
-Furthermore, it is the worlds largest esports, with events consisting of hundreds of millions viewers.
+Furthermore, it is the world’s largest esport, with events drawing hundreds of millions of viewers.
 This analysis aims to analyze eight years of professional league matches, and answer the question, "Do pre-game choices have an affect on the whether a team wins or not"

 In a league of legends game, two teams, consisting of 5 players each compete to destroy the enemys "nexus", a home base.
 The game is extremely complex, and there are many factors in a game including over 150 possible champions, a "store" to buy items to benefit a players performance, gold, jungle monsters, roles, to state a few.